DreamAudio: Customized Text-to-Audio Generation with Diffusion Models: Proposed Method

 To address this task, we propose the DreamAudio system, as illustrated in Figure \ref{fig:overview}.
-The system is composed of several modules, including the text encoder (e.g. Flan-T5) to obtain the embeddings of the input text prompt and reference captions, and the audio encoder (e.g. VAE encoder) to obtain the embeddings of the reference audios, which are followed by the feature generator built on rectified flow matching (RFM).
-To customize the audio features with reference concepts, multi-reference customization (MRC) structure is designed for the feature generator.
-The customized audio embeddings are then converted to spectrograms using a VAE decoder, which is then turned into a waveform using a vocoder (e.g. BigVGAN~\cite{bigvgan}).
+The system is composed of several modules, including the text encoder (e.g. Flan-T5~\cite{t5}) to obtain the embeddings of the input text prompt and reference captions, and the audio encoder (e.g. the variational autoencoder (VAE) as built in~\cite{audioldm}) to obtain the embeddings of the reference audios, which are followed by the feature generator built on rectified flow matching (RFM)~\cite{liuflow}.
+To customize the audio features with reference concepts, a multi-reference customization (MRC) structure is designed for the feature generator.
+The customized audio embeddings are then converted to spectrograms using a VAE decoder, which are then turned into waveforms using a vocoder (e.g. BigVGAN~\cite{bigvgan}).

-We first discuss the calculation of text and audio embeddings in Section~\ref{sec: condition}.
-Then, we present the implementation of our framework for diffusion-based feature generatorin Section~\ref{sec: diffusion}, starting with the preliminaries of module training strategy, followed by the details of the proposed MRC architecture.
-Finally, Section~\ref{sec: reconstruction} introduces the process for reconstructing the target audio feature.
+In the remainder of this section, we first discuss the calculation of text and audio embeddings.
+Then, we present our framework for diffusion-based feature generator, starting with the preliminaries of the module training strategy, followed by the details of the proposed MRC architecture.
+Finally, we introduce the process for reconstructing the target audio.